eJayYoung/auto-translate-converter/README.md

 `Boolean`

-if `true` automatic according defalut chinese translate to pinyin rule to generate the last part of key, otherwise `false` you can also custom unique the last part of key so that you can better manage your code.
+if `true` automatic according defalut chinese translate to pinyin rule to generate the last part of key, otherwise `false` you can also custom unique the last part of key so that you can better manage your code.